Kenny Everett: Friendship with Freddie Mercury

 Everett became close friends with Freddie Mercury, the lead vocalist and pianist of Queen, after they met on Everett's breakfast radio show on Capital Radio in 1974.

-In 1988, Middleton, who had subsequently remarried actor John Alkin, published an autobiography with a foreword from Everett.
+In 1988, Middleton, who had subsequently married actor John Alkin, published an autobiography with a foreword from Everett.
 After its publication and newspaper serialisation, Everett denounced the book for outing him.
 Mercury reportedly sided with Middleton.
 The fallout resulted in Middleton and Everett communicating only via their lawyers.

 A year later, Everett and Mercury were reconciled when both were suffering with health issues due to complications with HIV.
 Mercury died in November 1991.

 Illness and death

-Everett was diagnosed as HIV positive in 1989, which developed into AIDS in 1993, and he made his condition known to the public that year.
-He died on 4 April 1995, aged 50.